80 Unique Facts About Utah

 Lake Powell

-• In 2013, the ban on same-sex marriages was scrapped by a US federal judge.
+75. In 2013, a US federal judge scrapped the ban on same-sex marriages.
 Earlier in 2004, 66% of Utahns had voted in approval of the ban.

-• In 2015, Gary Herbert, the governor of Utah, gave approval to bringing back the firing squad for executing those on death row.
+76. In 2015, Gary Herbert, the governor of Utah, approved bringing back the firing squad for executing those on death row.

 Two hills with cliffs at the top in Bears Ears National Monument Utah